 We operate a 2,800+ SKU CNC tool store.
-We've evaluated every platform.
-Here's what actually works for industrial and manufacturing companies.
+Here's what actually works for industrial ecommerce and ecommerce for industrial company: platform comparison, best industrial ecommerce websites (examples), and what a strong e-commerce on industrial looks like.

 We operate a 2,847 SKU CNC tool store.
 We've evaluated Shopify, WooCommerce, custom platforms, and everything in between.
 We know what works for industrial companies because we use it daily.